 In recent years, several proposals to legalise voluntary assisted dying have been considered by Parliaments in Australia and New Zealand.
-As evidenced by recent public inquiries and sustained reform attempts, including the work of this Ministerial Expert Panel, there is significant community interest in having voluntary assisted dying as an option at the end of life.
+As evidenced by recent public inquiries and attempts to enact new VAD legislation, including the work of the Queensland Parliament and the current consultation by the Law Reform Commission, there is significant community interest in having voluntary assisted dying as an option at the end of life.

 In November 2018, following an extensive consultation and drafting process involving a wide range of its members, the RACP issued a Statement on Voluntary Assisted Dying.
-The following response is based on the statement, which we encourage the Panel to consult in full on the RACP website.
+The following response is based on the statement, which we encourage the Commissioners to consult in full on the RACP website.